 Our podcasts are one more way for you to stay up-to-date on the global institutional real estate investment market wherever you are.
 Also, available on your mobile devices with Stitcher Radio and Apple Podcasts apps.

-Geoffrey Dohrmann, founder and CEO of Institutional Real Estate, Inc., discusses new people and activities at the organization.
+Geoffrey Dohrmann, founder and CEO of Institutional Real Estate Inc., offers his speculation on the year ahead.

 What are the key differences between micro-unit and family-unit apartment complexes, and why are developers and investors so hot for the former rather than the latter?
 What do investors need to understand about affordable multifamily housing?
 What are the three key pieces of advice apartment investors and developers should take into account?
 We get answers to those questions and more from Daryl Carter, founder and CEO of Avanath Capital Management, and immediate past chairman of the National Multifamily Housing Council.

 Whether you are an investment manager, wealth adviser, accountant, lawyer, management consultant or a member of almost any profession, you are on the hook to produce sales.
 Yet, most people have almost no facility when it comes to sales.
 Fortunately, the ability to sell and present is a learnable skill, according to our guest, Patricia Fripp, who is past president of the National Speakers Association, and a person named “one of the 10 most electrifying speakers in North America” by Meetings and Conventions magazine.